ddekker22/python-challenge/README.md

 PyBank analyzes monthly finances for a company.
 PyPoll analyzes election data.
 The repository contains the following folders for each dataset: /n A new file called main.py.
-This will be the main script to run for each analysis. \n A Resources folder that contains the CSV files used. \n An analysis folder that contains a text file that has the results from each analysis. \n
+This will be the main script to run for each analysis. /n A Resources folder that contains the CSV files used. /n An analysis folder that contains a text file that has the results from each analysis. /n

 I used information from Stack overflow for help with pushing the results to a text file.
 I ran through a few ideas on how to design this code, including pushing the original csv information into a list of dictionaries, but I found creating new lists for each column made the calculations and logic simpler for this dataset.